jacob1st/jacob1st/README.md

 I’m currently pursuing a Bachelor of Science in Mechanical Engineering at Texas A&M  University.
 I love robotics, biomedical engineering, programming, and cyber security!

-Outside of tech I enjoy playing chess and various video games. *I have always wanted to learn to play the cello!*
+Outside of tech I enjoy playing chess and reading fantasy novels. *I have always wanted to learn to play the cello!*

 Many of the projects I have here were just fun ways to help myself learn new programming topics, so feel free to use and improve any of the code.
 Thanks!!